 Starting January 1, 2026, the rules are changing.
 From that date, every B2B invoice, including self-bills, must be sent and received via PEPPOL.

-The good news?
-Accountable is gearing up to support self-billing via PEPPOL, so starting January 1, 2026, you can continue working with your clients completely worry-free.
+Good news: Accountable is currently gearing up to support self-billing via PEPPOL so you can continue working with your clients completely worry-free.

 On this page, you’ll discover exactly how self-billing works, why companies use it, how it affects you, and what you can expect from Accountable.